HomeLibraryPlumbing & WaterThe sewer lateral you can't see

 Polybutylene (poly-B) plumbing

-Grey plastic pipe that can fail without warning — and that insurers increasingly refuse.
+Grey plastic pipe that can fail without warning, and that insurers increasingly refuse.

-$4,000–15,000Address before purchase
+$6,000 to $20,000Address before purchase

 Score a listing before you tour it

-Casaroo analyzes any listing — scoring the bones and the appearance separately — free, in seconds.
+Casaroo reads any listing for the bones as well as the appearance, free, in seconds.